How To Clean Your Pet’s Ears

 Cerumen can coat bacteria and yeast in the ear canals and may contain bacterial toxins and substances that stimulate inflammation of the ear canals.
 Cleaning the ears removes excessive cerumen, debris, yeast, and bacteria from the ear canals.

 Allergic diseases such as atopic dermatitis (allergies to environmental allergens) are a common cause of recurrent ear infections in dogs.
 Cleaning your dog’s ears removes allergens that are present on the skin lining the ear canals or that are trapped in the cerumen.

-Keeping your dog’s ears clean maintains a healthy environment within the ear canals which helps to prevent ear infections.
-Ear cleaning is also frequently part of the treatment plan for resolving an existing ear infection.
+When you clean your pet’s ears as needed, you are helping to maintain a healthy environment within your pet’s ear canals which helps to prevent ear infections.
+Ear cleaning is also frequently part of the treatment plan for resolving existing ear infections.
 If your dog swims a lot, it is a good idea to clean his or her ears after swimming to help dry out the ear canals.

-What is the best thing to use to clean your dog’s ears?
-I have to tell you that I have heard of people using all manner of things to clean their dog’s ears.
-I recommend using a high quality ear cleaner meant for dogs and cats.
+What is the best product to use to clean your pet’s ears?
+I have to tell you that I have heard of people using all manner of products to clean their pet’s ears.
+I recommend using a high quality ear cleaner meant for dogs and cats to clean your pet’s ears.
 Here are some of the ingredients that may be found in ear cleaners meant for dogs and cats:

 Ceruminolytics soften and dissolve cerumen and dried debris in the ear canal.

 Surfactants emulsify debris and keep it in solution.